Horn of Africa: China announces new envoy as US one departs | DW | 06.01.2022

 He did not provide further details on the envoy's new role.
 However, he did say China hoped to help Eritrea develop its Red Sea coastline.

-Kenya has been involved in diplomatic efforts to bring about a cessation of the conflict between the Ethiopian government and the Tigray People's Liberation Front.
+Kenya has been involved in diplomatic efforts to bring about an end to the conflict between the Ethiopian government and the Tigray People's Liberation Front.

 The conflict has resulted in the deaths of thousands of people and hundreds of thousands have been displaced.
 China remains opposed to sanctions.

-Previously on his tour of east Africa, Wang visited Eritrea on the northern border of the Tigray region.
-Eritrea is aligned with the government in Ethiopia of Prime Minister Abiy Ahmed in the conflict.
+Previously on his tour of East Africa, Wang visited Eritrea on the northern border of the Tigray region.
+Eritrea is aligned with the Ethiopian government of Prime Minister Abiy Ahmed in the conflict.

 Wang urged nations in the region to "resolve various ethnic, religious and regional differences in an African way."